-Mr. Wayne Thomas is the Dean of the School of Arts and Sciences and associate professor of English.
+Mr. Wayne Thomas is the Dean of the College of Civic and Liberal Arts, interim Dean of the College of Science, Technology and Mathematics and associate professor of English.
 He has served previously as the chair of the English Department.
-He joined Tusculum College in 2005 and has not only continuously worked to serve his students and grow his departments, but has built several strong arts and humanities programs that have become part of the College’s culture.
+He joined Tusculum University in 2005 and has not only continuously worked to serve his students and grow his departments, but has built several strong arts and humanities programs that have become part of the College’s culture.

 He has a Bachelor of Arts in Theatre History and Literary Criticism from Georgia College, a Master of Fine Arts in Creative Writing/Scriptwriting from Georgia College and a Master of Fine Arts in Creative Writing/Fiction and Nonfiction from West Virginia University.
 During his time with the English Department, Wayne coordinated the annual Humanities Lecture Series, bringing guest authors to campus not only to share their works, but to meet with students and share their professional experiences through small panel sessions.
 He has served as editor of the Tusculum Review, overseeing the student-driven production of the College’s literary journal.

-After being named the College’s first chair of the Fine Arts Department, Wayne was instrumental in the resurrection of the tradition of the Old Oak Festival, working to bring it back with a focus on fine arts, music, theater and writing.
+After being named Tusculum’s first chair of the Fine Arts Department, Wayne was instrumental in the resurrection of the tradition of the Old Oak Festival, working to bring it back with a focus on fine arts, music, theater and writing.

 Wayne Thomas worked professionally as a print journalist for two years in southeast Georgia.
 He began his career as a beat reporter at the Vidalia Advance and climbed to the rank of Managing Editor of SunFire News at age 23.
 As a contributing writer and editor, he won several awards in the Georgia Press Association’s Better Newspaper Contest, including first places for Local News Coverage, Hard News Writing and Lifestyle Coverage and second place for Sports Section.